raihahahan/portfolio/content/posts/LSM-tree-Key-Value-Store-in-CPP.md

 * Add Bloom Filters to avoid unnecessary disk lookups
 * Configurable flush threshold based on memory size
 * Support for a B-Tree storage engine to enable SQL-style range queries
-* Host the database as a long-running process (like PostgreSQL) and interact via socket or custom CLI